craigtkhill/circuit-python-shooter/readme.md

 ## Main Branch

-Currently the main branch has the submission for the irst part of the project including
+The main branch has the submission for the first part of the project including

 - a class for the shooter
 - a class for the enemy